jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 Two: to protect themselves from framework obsolescence, developers would invest in microlibraries - small, single-purpose libraries with simple APIs that required little framework-specific “proprietary” knowledge.

-And though I flatter myself, I think that’s more or less what happened.
+Though I flatter myself, I do think that’s more or less what happened.
 Firstly, the webdev community began to call out JavaScript “churn”; and secondly, they adopted React, which it turned out had really been a microlibrary all along.

 That might sound odd, given how large React’s codebase is.
 But like a microlibrary, React concerns itself with solving only one problem, well: writing views as functions.
 It did that with an extremely thin templating language (JSX) that introduces as little template syntax as it can get away with.
 Because React is “just JavaScript”, developers spend minimal energy on library-specific concepts.
 It might not be “micro” in terms of bytes-down-the-wire, but it’s certainly a low-risk investment that makes sense at a time of churn.